Josphat28/Excel_Project_Data_Analytics/README.md

 Demonstrating my Skills in Excel

 I Edited this on github.com
 # I was just checking whether its okay
+I did this today